Revenciel/ciels-tina-starter/README.md

 - [ ] Add 404
 - [ ] Make it so nav links have different styling and don't link when they go to the current page.
-- [ ] Fix the way link destinations are generated (linkSelector.tsx)
 - [ ] Implement visual editing click-to-edit
 - [x] Implement block-based editing
 - [ ] implement auto-generated file name when creating new pages